BEGIN:VCALENDAR

 SUMMARY:Inclusive Practices: Building Intercultural Understanding and Belonging in the Workplace

-DESCRIPTION:Intercultural understanding is about knowing how culture influences perception\, communication and collaboration. \nIndividuals and organisations with intercultural understanding and inclusive practices\, can encourage a sense of belonging at work for people from diverse cultural backgrounds – which is of paramount importance for maintaining psychosocial safety and wellness. \nPresented by Auspire – Australia Day Council WA\, Inclusive Practices: Building Intercultural Understanding and Belonging in the Workplace\, is a half-day workshop that explores the benefits and challenges of cultural diversity\, how to turn cultural diversity into opportunity\, and how to create a successful inclusive workplace. \nThis interactive session is ideal for individuals and small groups to enhance their intercultural understanding\, to better engage and work with people from different cultures. \nWorkshop Topics include: \n\nCultural tendencies and achieving alignment\nThe benefits and challenges of cultural diversity\nThe impact of pro-diversity beliefs on success\nThe dynamics of a successful inclusive workplace with intercultural understanding\nHow to support and engage with people with low intercultural competence\nIntercultural strategies through neuroscience and cultural understanding\n\nFinish the session with the confidence\, practical tools\, and essential framework to effectively work with colleagues\, clients\, customers\, contractors\, stakeholders\, managers and employees who are culturally diverse. \nMorning tea included.
-Workshop participants receive a certificate of participation upon completion of the workshop. \nBook below\n\nThanks to the support of Forrest Research Foundation\, pricing is heavily subsidised.
+DESCRIPTION:Intercultural understanding is about knowing how culture influences perception\, communication and collaboration. \nIndividuals and organisations can increase intercultural understanding and implement inclusive practices\, so that people from diverse cultural backgrounds feel a sense of belonging at work\, because maintaining psychosocial safety and wellness is of paramount importance. \nPresented by Auspire – Australia Day Council WA\, Inclusive Practices: Building Intercultural Understanding and Belonging in the Workplace is an interactive workshop that explores the benefits and challenges of cultural diversity\, how to turn cultural diversity into an opportunity\, and how to create a successful inclusive workplace. \nTopics include: \n\nCultural tendencies and achieving alignment\nThe benefits and challenges of cultural diversity\nThe impact of pro-diversity beliefs on success\nThe dynamics of a successful inclusive workplace with intercultural understanding\nHow to support and engage with people with low intercultural competence\nIntercultural strategies through neuroscience and cultural understanding\n\nFinish the session with the confidence\, practical tools\, and essential framework to effectively work with colleagues\, clients\, customers\, contractors\, stakeholders\, managers and employees who are culturally diverse. \nMorning tea included.
+Workshop participants receive a certificate of participation upon completion of the workshop. \nBook below \n\nThanks to the support of Chamber of Commerce and Industry WA\, pricing is heavily subsidised.
 A tax invoice is provided for tax purposes. \nPlease be advised this session may include photography. \nBy booking tickets to this event\, you agree to subscribe to our newsletter to receive our latest news and information.
 You may unsubscribe at any time. \nWhilst Auspire attempts to verify information provided during the delivery of its programs\, Auspire is not a training organisation and its programs/workshops do not qualify as accredited training.
 Auspire will not be liable (including but not limited to liability for negligence) to any person for any direct or indirect loss arising out of access to\, use of\, or reliance upon information\, services and materials provided in the course of delivering its services.

 CATEGORIES:Workshop